tom-howard/ros/docs/COM2009/la1/week3.md

 ![](/images/gazebo/tb3_empty_world.png?width=800px)

-{{% nicenote tip %}}
+??? tip
     Getting bored with entering that long command to launch the simulation?
-You could use the `tb3_empty_world` alias instead!
+You could use a command *alias* instead:

-{{% /nicenote %}}
+    ```bash
+    tb3_empty_world
+    ```

 ## Odometry-based Navigation

 In the previous session you created [a Python node to make your robot move using *open-loop control*](../week2/#ex4).
 To achieve this you published velocity commands to the `/cmd_vel` topic to make the robot follow a circular motion path.

-{{% nicenote note "Questions" %}}
+!!! note "Questions"
     * How do you know if your robot actually achieved the motion path that you were hoping for?
     * In a real-world environment, what external factors might result in your robot *not* achieving its desired trajectory?
-{{% /nicenote %}}

-Last week you also learnt about [Robot Odometry](../week2/#odometry), which is used by the robot to keep track of its *position* and *orientation* in the environment.
-This is determined by a process called *"dead-reckoning"*, which is only really an approximation, but it's a fairly good one in any case, and we can use this as a feedback signal to understand if our robot is moving in the way that we expect it to.
+Last week you also learnt about [Robot Odometry](../week2/#odometry), which is used by the robot to keep track of its **position** and **orientation** (aka **Pose**) in the environment.
+This is determined by a process called *"dead-reckoning,"* which is only really an approximation, but it's a fairly good one in any case, and we can use this as a feedback signal to understand if our robot is moving in the way that we expect it to.
 We can therefore build on the techniques that we used in the `move_circle.py` node from last time, and now also build in the ability to *subscribe* to a topic too.
 In this case, we'll be subscribing to the `/odom` topic that we worked with a bit (in isolation) last time, and use this to provide us with a feedback signal to allow us to implement some basic *closed-loop control*.

-#### Exercise 1: Make your robot follow a Square motion path {#ex1}
+#### :material-pen: Exercise 1: Make your robot follow a Square motion path {#ex1}

-1. Launch a new terminal instance (**TERMINAL 2**) and, from there, navigate to the `week2_navigation` package that you created last time.
+1. Launch a new terminal instance (**TERMINAL 2**) and, from there, navigate to the `week2_navigation` package that you created last time[^roscd].

-    {{< nicenote tip "Hint" >}}
-You can use the `roscd` command for this!
+    [^roscd]: Hint: You can use the `roscd` command for this!
-    {{< /nicenote >}}

 1. Navigate to the package `src` directory and use the Linux `touch` command to create a new file called `move_square.py`:

     ***